waterlinked/docs/docs/3d-sonar/3d-sonar-15/3d-sonar-15-software-update.md

 ## Offline Software Update

 1. **Get Current Version and Chip ID**
-In the Sonar GUI, select “Advanced → config → Diagnostics → Firmware upgrade” to note the current software version and the **Chip ID**.
+In the Sonar GUI, select “Advanced → config → About this Sonar” to note the current software version and the **Chip ID**.

 2. **Download the Update Package**
 Visit the [update server](https://update.waterlinked.com/) to locate the correct `.wlup` file for your Sonar’s Chip ID.
 Confirm that the downloaded version is newer than your current version.